MLDSBigGuy/Hadoop-installation/README.md

   Namenode responsibilites: No data is read from node.
 Any req from client is passed to namenode.
 It knows while file located in which node.
 Any permissions/ how file split up, where is the replica of file
   - Datanode stores unformated/unstructured data
 - Storing data in hdfs
+  - best file size in a block is 128mb
+  - time taken to read block of data, time taken to seek block and time taken to read data.
+Optimum ratio is maintained with 128mb
+  - Read file is 2 step process
+    - locate all split up files
+    - read files

 ## References:
 - https://www.tutorialspoint.com/hadoop/hadoop_enviornment_setup.htm